9x13 in to 8x8 in

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Scale a 9x13 inch recipe down to an 8x8 inch pan.
 Estimate how much batter to make when switching rectangular pans.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 In plain language: The calculator multiplies length by width for each pan, then divides new pan area by old pan area to get a scale factor.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 Old pan: The pan size in the original recipe.
 New pan: The pan size you want to use instead.
 Original servings: Optional serving count used to estimate new servings.

 Area scaling does not perfectly predict bake time, batter depth, rise, texture, or results for round, loaf, deep, or shaped pans.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 For similar rectangular pans, batter depth changes when area changes.
 A larger pan spreads batter thinner, while a smaller pan makes it deeper.
 The area ratio gives a useful scaling starting point.